michaelhaberler/mpl_qt/README.md

 mpl_qt
 ======
-A PySide and Matplotlib Test Project.
+A PySide2 and Matplotlib Test Project.
 Shows an adjustable quiver plot and a table of the data.